Impersonal Foul

 Finally using my Oxford master's degree.

 If Bravo and ESPN had a baby, it would be Impersonal Foul.
-This newsletter is free, but consider becoming a paying subscriber to support the work that I’m doing.
+Consider becoming a paying subscriber to support the work that I’m doing and read this entire newsletter.

 We started talking about Tom Brady’s post-divorce Instagram strategy on The Sports Gossip Show around when we theorized that Jordon Hudson was running Bill Belichick’s Instagram account.